pschang-phy/iTEBD/README.md

 iTEBD simulation for infinite XXZ spin chain

 ## Introduction
+The infinite time-evolving block decimation (iTEBD) is an approach to directly search ground state of a system in thermodynamic limit.
 The infinite XXZ spin chain has been widely studied because of rich quantum phases it appears.
 It has the Hamiltonian form
 ```